fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 ### American Meat Review
 What do we make of Horowitz in context of the course?
 Strengths?
 Weaknesses?
 Bias?
 Omissions?
-- NOTE: This discussion will be VERY useful for your book review assignment due next week.
+- NOTE: This discussion will be VERY useful for your book review assignment due next week!

 ## Jun 21